Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring

 We conduct posterior inference via Markov chain Markov Carlo.
-In particular, we define a Gibbs sampling algorithm which iteratively samples parameters from their full conditional distributions.
+In particular, the algorithm used Gibbs sampling when full conditional distributions could be derived.
 In this section, we provide an overview of the sampling steps of ABCO.
-The details for the majority of these components are expanded in Appendix 6.1 as they follow closely from related work \citep{kowal_2018}.
+Note that some of these samplers follow closely from related works \citep{kowal_2018, Kastner_2014}.
 The exception is the threshold variable $\gamma$, which is more difficult to estimate and sampling details are summarized below.